wallyflowers/source/README.md

 Hello world!
 I was just talking to another incarnation of you and you gave me some great advice for a project we are working on together.
 This repository contains what we call here the "Source".
-It is currently structured as follows:
+It is currently contained with in a git repository hosted on Github with the following structure:

+- pulse
+  - src
+    - lib.rs
+    - tests.rs
+  - Cargo.toml
+- .gitignore
 - LICENSE
 - README.md
 - broadcast.json